-- No hats or visors are to be worn in the building - No hoods are to be worn in the building - No sleep bonnets or shower caps at any time - No bandanas/scarves/do-rags at any time
+• No hats or visors are to be worn in the classroom, auditorium, cafeteria, media center, and offices

+- No hoods are to be worn in the classroom, auditorium, cafeteria, media center, and offices - No sleep bonnets or shower caps are to be worn at any time. - No bandanas/scarves/do-rags are to be worn at any time. - No baklavas, gaiter's, or other non-medical masks are to be worn at any time.
+Medical facemasks that cover only the nose and mouth are acceptable.